Dual-Channel Multiplex Graph Neural Networks for Recommendation: Conclusion

 \section{Conclusion}

-In this work, we propose a model called \model for multi-behavior recommendation task, the purpose of each component in it is to learn feature embeddings of users and items from different perspectives, especially in relation chain-aware encoder we reinforce the correlations and dependencies between different auxiliary and target relation, which is one of the most important innovations of our model.
-Experiments on three real-world datasets show that \model outperforms state-of-the-art multi-behavior recommendation models with decent performance gains.
-Further ablation studies validate the effectiveness of each feature embedding learning part of our model.
+In this paper, we propose a novel model called \model for multi-behavior recommendation task.
+The purpose of proposed components in \model is to learn feature embeddings of users and items from explicit and implicit perspectives.
+Especially, in the relation chain-aware encoder we reinforce the correlations and dependencies between different auxiliary relations and the target relation, which is one of the most important innovations of our model.
+Extensive experiments on three publicly available real-world datasets demonstrate that the proposed \model outperforms SOTA multi-behavior recommendation approaches with decent performance gains.